mafudge/ist769sp24final/README.md

 ### Turning it in

-- Complete the `E2-Submission-Form.docx`.
+- Complete the prompts in blackboard for EXAM 2.
 - Include your `Exam.ipynb` with completed questions.
-- Make sure your name and email are in BOTH files where you are prompted to add them.
-- turn both files into blackboard prior to the deadline.